marsrobot/QtTodoMVC/README.md

 # QtTodoMVC
 Todo MVC by PyQt

-Demo you can do MVC by PyQt
+Demo you can do MVC with PyQt

 Requirements: PyQt5 installed
 Tested: Ubuntu, Mac, Windows, and Anaconda.